Mifiel/api-doc/source/includes/_objects.md

-file_signed     | String | Path where the signed file can be downloaded file_zipped     | String | Path where the file and signed file in a zip file can be downloaded signatures      | Object[] | Array of a [Signature Model](#signature)
+file_signed     | String | Path where the signed file can be downloaded file_zipped     | String | Path where the file and signed file in a zip file can be downloaded signatures      | Object[] | Array of a [Signature Model](#signature) external_id     | String   | A unique id for you to identify the document in the response or fetch it

 ## Certificate